Gyro-Git/camera-slider/README.md

-This is the experimental version of the software.
-I suggest watching the video (@8:50) https://youtu.be/EXuQKe590TM to understand what the program is supposed to do.
-Let me just explain couple of things so you can understnd the program
+This is a experimental version of my code for my motorized camera slider.
+I assume you saw the video about the slider (https://youtu.be/EXuQKe590TM). if not then I'd suggest watching the part about this code (8:50).
+Apart from that there is couple of things you should understand before delving into the code.

+1. Stepper motor: As the name suggest stepper motor is controlled step by step. switching the step pin will cause the motor to move one step which is about 1/200th on a revolution.